chquek/Airflow-UI/README.md

 ## Generated Folders

-At the first start up, the following folders will be created automatically with some sample DAGs.
+At the first start up, the following folders will be created automatically with some sample DAGs :

 Folder | Description | Mounted to
 --- | --- | --- |